charithasurenaka/bootstrap4-gulp4-sass-starter-template/README.md

 1.	` cd `  into the Pattern Library and run ` npm install`  in your terminal - this command installs packages listed in the package.json file and any packages that it depends on.
 Packages are installed in the node_modules directory.
 a.
 Please do not modifiy anything in the `node_modules directory`.
 Note: the node_modules directory is not kept in source control.

-2. To start your project, make sure you are in the Pattern Library folder and run ` gulp `  to start the “default” gulp task and bring up the local BrowserSync server.
-This step will also create the dist folder for you, run the Gulp tasks specified in the gulpfile.js file, and watch for file changes.
-When changes are ready to be comiited, stop the default gulp task, and commit to source control.
+2. To start your project run ` gulp `.
+This step will also create the dist folder.
+Run the ` gulp watch ` gulp task and bring up the local BrowserSync server and watch for file changes.
+When changes are ready to be comiited, stop the gulp task, and commit to source control.

 3. Your finished static mini site will be created in a folder called dist, viewable at this URL: http://localhost:3000

 4. To create compressed, production-ready assets run `gulp build`.
 This will delete everything in the dist folder and recreate all of your complied files.
 Never make updates directly into the dist folder as these files get overridden each time.
 Note: The dist folder is not kept in source control.